G-Roid/squid-ink-tattoo/README.md

 ## Lessons Learned:

 The developer tools allowed me to view the website at different device resolutions.
 I was able to include media queries to change the displayed content.
+By inluding google fonts I was able to include custom fonts